barchart/events-client-js/README_API.md

 __Response__

-If a "content-type" header is included in your request, you will receive a JSON document, which contains the following important properties:
+If an "Accept" header for "application/json" is included in your request, you will receive a JSON document, which contains the following important properties:

 * link - string - A secure URL that can be used to download the export file.
 This link expires after a few minutes, so use it quickly.